 If you want to study Unchurching: Christianity Without Churchianity with a group, this outline can help.
-It divides the book into 7 sections, which will take about 7-9 week to complete, if your group meets once a week.
+It divides the book into 7 study sessions, which will take about 7-9 weeks to complete, assuming your group has one session per week.
+(There are also two optional group meetings which aren't study sessions.)

-Each section is all about 25 pages of actual content, because blank pages (which were added as part of the book's layout design) were ignored when calculating the page count for each section.
+Each session covers an average of 25 pages of text, though the actual page count might seem longer.
+That's because blank pages (which are part of the book's layout) are ignored when calculating the number of pages to read for each session.

 Individual study time